TheOnlyMrCat/runscript/README.md

 - Does **not** use Makefile syntax
 - Supports most of the shell features you know and love (parsing adapted from [ipetkov/conch_parser](https://github.com/ipetkov/conch-parser))
 - Multiple 'phases' per target, so you can chose to build, run, or test a target.
 If those options aren't enough, you can name your phases whatever you want!
+- Imports targets from multiple files, meaning you can have a personal `.run` file alongside a source-controlled `run` file
 - Fancy output while running scripts
 - Properly emulates a shell, with `export`able variables, `source`ing shell scripts, `cd`ing.
 - If runscript's builtin shell doesn't have everything you need, you can execute a script with an external shell (e.g. `bash`).
 You can also apply this to an entire runscript.